cmu-delphi/delphi-epidata/docs/api/meta.md

 # API Metadata

-This is the documentation of the API for accessing the API Metadata (`meta`) for `fluview`, `twitter`, `wiki`, and `delphi` data sources of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
+This is the documentation of the API for accessing the API Metadata (`meta`) for `fluview`, `twitter`, `wiki`, and `delphi` endpoints of the [Delphi](https://delphi.cmu.edu/)'s epidemiological data.

-General topics not specific to any particular data source are discussed in the [API overview](README.md).
+General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include:
 [contributing](README.md#contributing), [citing](README.md#citing), and
 [data licensing](README.md#data-licensing).